zhufuyi/sponge/assets/create-web-project.md

 Generate new template files in the `internal/handler` and `internal/ecode` directories, then copy the latest generated template code into the business logic code area at.

 - The template code file with the suffix **.gen.datetime** is generated in the `internal/handler` directory (example teacher_logic.go.gen.xxxx225619), because teacher_logic.go already exists and will not overwrite the business logic code written, so a new file is generated.
-Open the file teacher_logic.go.gen.xxxx225619, copy the template code for the add method **bindPhone** interface to the teacher_logic.go file, and fill in the business logic code.
+Open the file teacher_logic.go.gen.xxxx225619, copy the template code for the add method **bindPhone** api to the teacher_logic.go file, and fill in the business logic code.
-- The template code file with the suffix **.gen.datetime** is generated in the `internal/ecode` directory, and the **bindPhone** interface error code is copied into the teacher_http.go file.
+- The template code file with the suffix **.gen.datetime** is generated in the `internal/ecode` directory, and the **bindPhone** api error code is copied into the teacher_http.go file.
 - Delete all files with the suffix **.gen.datetime**.

 <br>

-**(2) Adding interfaces to new proto files**
+**(2) Adding apis to new proto files**

-For example, if a new **course.proto** file is added, the interface under **course.proto** must include the routing and swagger documentation description information, check **Chapter 3.2.1** and copy the **course.proto** file to the `api/edusys/v1` directory to complete the newly added interface.
+For example, if a new **course.proto** file is added, the api under **course.proto** must include the routing and swagger documentation description information, check **Chapter 3.2.1** and copy the **course.proto** file to the `api/edusys/v1` directory to complete the newly added api.

 Execution order.